-MMT is a manganese containing metallic additive that is blended into some gasoline to increase the octane number.
-Gasoline blended with MMT offers no performance advantage beyond gasoline of the same octane number without MMT.
-Gasoline blended with MMT has shown to reduce sparkplug life and reduce emission system performance in some vehicles.
+MMT (Methylcyclopentadienyl Manganese Tricarbonyl) is a manganese-containing metallic additive that is blended into some gasoline to increase octane.
+Gasoline blended with MMT provides no performance advantage beyond gasoline of the same octane number without

+MMT.
+Gasoline blended with MMT reduces spark plug life and reduces emissions system performance in some vehicles.
 The manufacturer recommends that gasoline without MMT be used in your vehicle.
-The MMT content of gasoline may not be indicated on the gasoline pump, therefore, you should ask your gasoline retailer if the gasoline contains MMT.
+The MMT content of gasoline may not be indicated on the gasoline pump, therefore, you should ask your gasoline retailer whether the gasoline contains MMT.
+MMT is prohibited in Federal and California reformulated gasoline.